datalogic/datalogic-ios-sdk/README.md

 _func didGeneratePairingBarcode(UIImage)_

 Called when a pairing barcode is generated.
+The generated barcode is raw does not include a quiet zone.
+A barcode quiet zone is the blank space surrounding a barcode that helps barcode scanners accurately identify and read the code.
+It acts as a buffer, ensuring the scanner can distinguish the barcode from its background and other printed elements.
+It's the app developer responsibility to implement a quiet zone around t he barcode.

 _func didGetConfigData([ConfigValue])_